virtualidentityag/quality-gate/README.md

 This option allows you to add your own configuration file, either built from scratch or based on the recommended configuration given by the package.
-The package gives you two recommended configurations, one for logic (javascript and typescript) and another for style, both written in a `js` format.
+The package gives you two recommended configurations, one for logic (javascript and typescript) and another for style, both written in a `js` format, located at `/config`.
 Any configuration file given, if written in typescript, will be compiled before executing.
 To use this option you can add `--config <file>` or through the shorthanded notation `-c`.
-To extend a configuration or create your own from scratch, you just need to create a typescript or javascript file and abide by the eslint/styleint configuration standards (for more info, [read this][link-eslint-config] and [this][link-stylelint-config]).
+To extend a configuration or create your own from scratch, you just need to create a typescript or javascript file and abide by the eslint or styleint configuration standards for logic and style, respectively.
+For more info, [read this][link-eslint-config] and [this][link-stylelint-config]).

-Custom configuration file example for logic (written in typescript):
+Custom configuration file example for logic:
 ```typescript
 // my-logic-linting-rules.ts
 import { logic } from '@biotope/quality-gate';